dylanjustice/AndcultureCode/CONTRIBUTING.md

 One of the easiest ways to contribute is to participate in discussions on GitHub issues.
 You can also contribute by submitting pull requests with code changes.

 ### Pull Request Checklist

-* Provide a clear description of the problem accompanied by your solution
+-   Provide a clear description of the problem accompanied by your solution
-* Descriptive comments
+-   Descriptive comments
-* Read code and try your best to follow established code conventions (ie. format, regions, etc...)
+-   Read code and try your best to follow established code conventions (ie. format, regions, etc...)
-* Automated tests for new and/ or changed code paths
+-   Automated tests for new and/ or changed code paths
-* Ensure Travis CI build related to your branch is passing
+-   Ensure Travis CI build related to your branch is passing

 ### Merging and Versioning

 While any and everyone is free to create pull requests per the checklist above, the process of merging and publishing versions is limited to core contributors established by andculture engineering leadership.

 For andculture itself, project technical leads and architects will have access to merge and publish versions.
 Addition of external (non-andculture) employees from the community will be assessed and added as core contributors upon merit on an ongoing basis.

 #### Setting up your fork

+There are two ways to get your local development machine setup to contribute to AndcultureCode open source.

+-   Automatically: Initiates forks of AndcultureCode respositories, clones them and configures them with a single command.
+-   Manually: Follow standard configuration steps for forkings, cloning and configuring each repository one-by-one.

+See instructions below for each respective strategy.

+##### Automatically

+The easiest way to get started contributing is to install the [AndcultureCode CLI](https://github.com/andculturecode/AndcultureCode.Cli) and use the `workspace` command.

+1. Install `and-cli` globally (Version `>= 1.4.1`)

+    ```sh
+    npm install and-cli -g
+    ```

+2. Change directory to desired location on your system and run the workspace command

+    ```sh
+    cd ~
+    and-cli workspace --clone --fork --usernames [YOUR_GITHUB_USERNAME]
+    ```

+3. Follow interactive prompts to configure github authentication, sit back and wait :)

+4. Now, simply make changes to the desired project (ie. `[YOUR_GITHUB_USERNAME].AndcultureCode`), make changes and start submitting pull requests.
+Thank you for contributing!

+##### Manually

 Create a new fork on your own github account and clone that to your local development machine.

 ![Forking a repository](./assets/contributing-01-forking.gif)